alexshd/SSTorytime/README.md

 > - Exported APIs used by external code

 Symbols marked with `// UNUSED:` comments have been automatically identified and can be candidates for removal after manual review.

+## Learned by Doing and Conclusions

+This section collects the most important lessons, refactorings, and architectural conclusions from recent development cycles.
+These documents are arranged in rough chronological order, reflecting the evolution of the project and its ecosystem.

+1. **Project Summary and Refactoring Overview**

+   - [Project Summary](PROJECT_SUMMARY.md): Comprehensive overview of major changes, refactoring, and new architecture.

+2. **PostgreSQL Semantic Architecture**

+   - [PostgreSQL_Semantic_Architecture.md](docs/PostgreSQL_Semantic_Architecture.md): Why PostgreSQL is essential for semantic graph storage and search.

+3. **Go Refactoring and Modernization**

+   - [N4L_Golang_Refactor_Suggestions.md](docs/N4L_Golang_Refactor_Suggestions.md): Practical suggestions for improving the Go codebase, naming, structure, and serialization.

+4. **Recent CLI and Automation Insights**

+   - [RECENT_CLI_COMMANDS.md](RECENT_CLI_COMMANDS.md): Noteworthy shell commands and automation patterns discovered during development.

+5. **Unused Code and Quality Analysis**
+   - [UNUSED_REPORT.md](UNUSED_REPORT.md): Repository-wide report of likely-unused Go symbols.
+   - [COMPLETE_IMPLEMENTATION_SUMMARY.md](COMPLETE_IMPLEMENTATION_SUMMARY.md): Full summary of implementation and codebase evolution.
+   - [COMPREHENSIVE_UNUSED_CODE_ANALYSIS.md](COMPREHENSIVE_UNUSED_CODE_ANALYSIS.md): Deep dive into code quality and unused code.

+These documents are intended to help current and future contributors understand the rationale behind key decisions, and to serve as a reference for best practices and lessons learned in the SSTorytime project.

+---